 Email is the core of web communication and even these platforms rely on email.

-The future of email is more likely to be the integration with new platforms.
+The future of email marketing is more likely to be the integration with new platforms.

 Slack is a tool to communicate with a specific group of people, and when it comes to external communication we still use email.